cmzuo11/DCCA/README.md

 * scRNA-latent.csv: latent features (Zx, joint-learning space) for scRNA-seq data for clustering and visulization.

-* scATAC-latent.csv: latent features (Zy) for scATAC-seq (or other omics) data for clustering and visulization.
+* scATAC-latent.csv: latent features (Zy) for scEpigenomics data (including scATAC-seq and scMethylation data) for clustering and visulization.

 * scRNA-norm.csv: normalized data for the scRNA-seq data.